September 2, 2020•330 words

 git submodule add https://github.com/<user>/<repo> <path/to/save/at>

-- To update the code within the submodules repositories, you will need to run
+--recursive option.
+Similarly, to update the code within the submodules, you will need to run

 Problems with Submodules